May 5, 2026

 - AutoShorts.
 Short-form first, name says it.
 Solid for Shorts pipelines, mismatched if you are chasing long-form RPM.

 - Vidrush.
-Faster turnaround, template-led, leans medium-form.
+Real-footage assembly (stock and real video, not AI-generated), template-led, leans medium-form.
 Workable for talking-clip repurposing, less suited to a 20-minute scripted story.

 - Faceless.video.
 Targets the faceless niche by name.
 Output quality varies, brand memory across channels is limited, no real operator dashboard.